 The factor argument is a percentage of the default size of a compiler-defined work buffer.
 The default value of factor is 100 (percent), but you can specify larger or smaller amounts.

-In earlier versions of Visual C++, the compiler used several discrete heaps, and each had a finite limit.
-Currently, the compiler dynamically grows the heaps as necessary up to a total heap size limit, and requires a fixed-size buffer only to construct precompiled headers.
+In versions before Visual Studio 2015, the C++ compiler used several discrete heaps, and each had a finite limit.
+Currently, the compiler dynamically grows the heaps as necessary up to a total heap size limit, and allows the precompiled header to comprise multiple address ranges.
 Consequently, the /Zm compiler option is rarely necessary.

 The following table shows how the factor argument affects the memory allocation limit if you assume the size of the default precompiled header buffer is 75 MB.

 Other Ways to Set the Memory Allocation Limit